oneclickvirt/oneclickvirt.github.io/docs/en_US/guide/lxd_custom.md

 Some machines don't have IPV6 /64 subnets on their own, here's a way to attach an IPV6 subnet for free.

+The 6in4 method is used here to solve the problem of the host machine itself not having an IPV6 address.

 The following platforms are currently running in 2023 that provide IPV6 subnets for free.

 | Supported Platforms | Corresponding Required Installation Packages | Protocols | Number of Channels/Subnets